 Other Types of Tort Actions

 While it is true that negligence forms the basis of a large number of personal injury actions, there are in fact other causes of action which can fall under the umbrella of this area of the law.
-Intentional torts such as trespass, theft, assault, battery, intentional infliction of emotional distress and false imprisonment often serve as the foundation for personal injury cases.
+Intentional torts such as trespass, theft, assault, battery, intentional infliction of emotional distress and false imprisonment often serve as the foundation for personal injury cases in Denver, CO.

 Defective or Dangerous Products Cause Injuries

 Injuries caused by defective or dangerous products can also be the subject of a solid personal injury case, under the theory that a manufacturer was negligent in the design, manufacture or marketing of a product ultimately found to pose unreasonable risk of injury to those using it.
 When large number of plaintiffs suffer similar harm after using a particular product, settlement awards and jury verdicts may rise to extremely significant levels.

 There are also scenarios in which liability in personal injury action can attach to defendants even if they took steps to prevent the risk of harm to others.
 This is known as strict liability and can apply when the defendant is involved in an inherently dangerous activity which ultimately results in injury to someone else.

 Defendants in personal injury actions may make a number of different defense arguments in an attempt to disclaim liability or limit the availability of monetary damages.
 For instance, they may argue that the injured party assumed the risk of sustaining injury by engaging in an inherently dangerous activity.